acesdit/first-contributions/LearnGit.md

 This will add all the untracked files to a so called *"staging area"*.
 A fancy way of saying that now git will track changes in these files.

-> As new files are created, they won't be in the staging area automatically & you'll have to add them to staging area by yourself.
+> As new changes are made, they won't be added to the staging area automatically & you'll have to add them to staging area by yourself.
-Once a file has been added to staging area you don't need to add it again.

 ## Creating commits
 Now that git is tracking changes in your files, you'd want to create **snapshots** of your project so that you can get back to that state in the future.